jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 103 Interpretation
 In subpart 2 and sections 104 to 112, unless the context otherwise requires,—
-  - **administering agency** has the meaning given in section 4(1), and also includes the Ministry for Primary Industries, the Office for Māori Crown Relations—Te Arawhiti, and the Ministry of Māori Development—Te Puni Kōkiri in relation to their functions, duties, and powers under this Act
+  - **administering agency** has the meaning given in section 4(1), and also includes the Ministry for the Environment, the Ministry for Culture and Heritage, the Ministry for Primary Industries, the Office for Māori Crown Relations—Te Arawhiti, and the Ministry of Māori Development—Te Puni Kōkiri in relation to their functions, duties, and powers under this Act
   - **agency** means the EPA, the responsible agency, an administering agency, or a relevant local authority
   - **application** means a referral application, a land exchange application, or a substantive application
   - **functions, duties, and powers under this Act** , in relation to the recovery of costs, includes—